Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Conclusions

 \section{Conclusions}

 In this paper we present a modification of the ESN machine learning approach.
-ESNs have been successful in predicting future evolution of particular trajectories of chaotic and turbulent systems in stationary regimes after they have been trained on earlier evolution of the same trajectory.
+ESNs have been successful in predicting future evolution of trajectories of chaotic and turbulent systems in stationary regimes after they have been trained on earlier evolution of the same trajectory.
 However, in this work we place particular emphasis on learning the dynamics of the underlying equations, i.e. we develop an approach capable of predicting transient behavior of trajectories of the shallow-water equations with arbitrary initial conditions.
 In this sense our method adds to the growing number of ML methods that have focussed on data-driven discovery of partial differential equations (e.g., \cite{rudy2017data, long2018pde, berg2019data, reinbold2019data, champion2019data, degennaro2019model, xu2019dl, maslyaev2020data, li2020robust, zhang2021robust} and others).

-We demonstrate that the ESN is capable to learn the dynamics of the SWE and generate high-utility predictions for initial conditions which are consistent with the ambient large-scale quantities in the training data.
+We demonstrate that the ESN is capable of learning the dynamics of the SWE and generates high-utility predictions for initial conditions which are consistent with the ambient large-scale quantities in the training data.
 An important practical aspect is that the training dataset can include concatenated trajectories.
 Thus, the training data can be generated in parallel, which significantly accelerates data-generation for training.
 In addition, we also demonstrated that ESN is able to generate high-utility predictions with the time-step which is much larger than the time-step in direct numerical simulations (i.e. $\Delta t \gg \delta t$), which also has practical significance.

+{\colb ESN training only involves computing the output matrix $W_{out}$.
+With the reservoir size $D=4800$ and training dataset $\bX$ of the size $800 \times 4000$ (20 trajectories sampled on $t\in[0,20]$ with $\Delta t=0.1$), training takes approximately 90 seconds on an Intel i7-7500 2.70GHz laptop with 16GB memory.
+Calculations are done with the standard numpy library.
+The same laptop is able to handle reservoirs up to size $D=10,000$, but larger reservoir size does not lead to an improved performance by the ESN.
+Testing of 20 trajectories with transfer learning takes approximately the same time. }